 Laundry friendly, this easily maintained bed can also line a crate.
 Plush and snug, its flat surface allows large breeds to stretch out or several smaller dogs to rest together.
 Owners like the unobtrusive but stylish ombre gray color, and appreciate the non-skid backing, which keeps the bed in place and discourages canine-provided wear and tear.
 Others report that dogs who don’t like thick, cuddly cushioning and supportive bolsters seem to enjoy these beds more.
 While some say that the cushioning thins in the middle after a while, the material will fluff up again if you wash and dry it.
 Price: $7-35 depending on size

-Elevated to keep your dog cool and dry, this bed is practically chew-proof.
+Elevated dog beds are a great choice to keep your dog cool and dry, and this bed is practically chew-proof.
 Verified purchasers note that even dogs who have tried to turn this into rawhide have failed.
 It can even survive the elements, including rain and snow.
 The exterior frame is hard plastic and the interior is Cordura, a canvas-like fabric so that the dog’s pads and nails can grip it without shredding it.
 Although it looks like a trampoline, the bed is tight, not bouncy, and generally supports the weight of the dog without sagging.
 A downside, users say, is the assembly, and that after time, the frame might warp.
 In addition, the material actually makes a scratchy noise when your dog moves on it.
 As a bonus, though, the fabric is also quick to clean.
 Price: $74-129 depending on size

 Dog Bed FAQs